sptrakesh/crrc/README.md

       resulting created/modified entity will be displayed on screen.
    *  Using `PUT` instead of `POST` will return a JSON representation of the created/modified institution.
+*  Search.
+This end point is used to retrieve a subset of the institutions that match some user specified filter.
+The results are rendered using the same template as the index page.
+This endpoint is available at the `/institutions/search` endpoint and may be accessed using either `POST` (html output )or `PUT` (JSON output) requests.
+   *   Name search.
+Institutions who name contains the user specified text specified using the `text` parameter is returned.
+   *   Degree search.
+Insitutions that offer programs that are associated with the degree identifier specified using the `degree` parameter are returned.
 *  Check unique.
 This end point returns the text `true` or `false` is the specified institution name and city is not unique.
 Used when creating an institution to avoid duplicates.
 The end point may be accessed at